juniorsundarCasual/TGT/vault/volume-5.chapter-353.md

 "But that's not reliable.
 The mana core is naturally replenished by ambient mana.
 It's not going to give us a valid result," Kevan refuted.

 "Not if we do this at a mana sink!"
 Lacey chimed in.
 "The nature of a mana sink is that it pulls all the ambient mana away, creating a naturally scarce area.
-It doesn't affect beings above Mana Condensation realm, but for us, it will definitely stop our cores from replenishing naturally!"
+It doesn't affect beings above the Mana Condensation realm, but for us, it will definitely stop our cores from replenishing naturally!"

 "Wait a minute!
 Isn't there supposedly a mana sink near the Sect?"
 Casey volleyed.